ptmcg/zippathlib/README.md

-      -h, --help            show this help message and exit -V, --version         show program's version number and exit --tree                list all files in a tree-like format --extract, -x [OUTPUTDIR]
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit --tree                list all files in a tree-like format -x, --extract [OUTPUTDIR]
                             extract files from zip file to a directory or '-' for stdout, default is '.'
-      --limit LIMIT         guard value against malicious ZIP files that uncompress to excessive sizes; specify as an integer or float value optionally followed by a multiplier suffix K,M,G,T,P,E, or Z; default is 2.00G
+      --limit LIMIT         guard value against malicious ZIP files that uncompress to excessive sizes; specify as an integer or float value optionally followed by a multiplier suffix K,M,G,T,P,E, or Z; default is 2.00T --check {duplicates,limit,d,l}
+                            check ZIP file for duplicates, or for files larger than LIMIT --purge               purge ZIP file of duplicate file entries

 ### List the root directory of a ZIP archive